 Great Falls Montana is a place for independent, outdoor adventurers and planners of meetings looking for a true, authentic Montana experience.
 Located on the Missouri River in the heart of Montana, Great Falls provides a basecamp for a wide range of outdoor adventures and offers a haven of rich arts, culture, and history in a vibrant, modern community where an expansive, unspoiled, diverse landscape renews your spirit.

 Great Falls is Montana’s Museum Capital, home to Montana’s Best Coffee Shop, Montana’s Best Burger, Montana’s Best Irish Pub, and is Montana’s Pizza Captial.
-Great Falls also boasts Montana’s Best Tiki Drink, Montana’s Only Live Mermaid Show, Montana largest specialty dry goods store, and Montana’s State Fair.
+Great Falls also boasts Montana’s Best Tiki Drink, Montana’s Only Live Mermaids, Montana largest specialty dry goods store, and Montana’s State Fair.